-US takes on Google in landmark antitrust trial
+Us Takes On Google In Landmark Antitrust Trial

 The trial will be presided over and decided by Judge Amit P. Mehta, whose ruling would come many months after the roughly three months of hearings.

-The stakes for Google are enormous if Mehta upholds any or all of the US government's arguments.
+The stakes for Google are enormif Mehta upholds any or all of thegovernment's arguments.

 Remedial action could involve a break up of Google's far flung business or an order to revamp the way it operates.

-The company has faced major legal action in Europe, where it was fined more than 8.2 billion euros ($8.8 billion) for various antitrust violations, although those decisions are under appeal.
+The company has faced major legal action in Europe, where it was fined more than 8.2 billion euros ($8.8 billion) for variantitrust violations, although those decisions are under appeal.

-Whatever Mehta ends up deciding, the US case will almost certainly be appealed by either side, potentially dragging the case on for years.
+Whatever Mehta ends up deciding, thecase will almost certainly be appealed by either side, potentially dragging the case on for years.

 Launched in 1998, Washington's case against Microsoft ended in a settlement in 2001 after an appeal reversed an order that the company be split up.